SuperOfficeDocs/superoffice-docs/docs/database/travel/transaction-log.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: transaction_log       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Transaction log
+uid: transaction_log
-description: Transaction log - keeping track of changes # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Transaction log - keeping track of changes
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
+so.date:
-keywords:
+keywords: database,travel
-so.topic: concept              # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+so.envir: onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: win
 ---

 # Transaction log - keeping track of changes

 SuperOffice has a database-independent synchronization mechanism.
-It is used by Satellite replication system and by the Travel system.
+It is used by the Satellite replication system and by the Travel system.

 All changes to tables are recorded in a special transaction log table with timestamps showing when the change happened.